Alyhermon/Alyhermon/README.md

 # Hello Everyone 👋

-My name is Alina Marina Hermon Castro and currently I am a software development student of the institu
+This is me, Alina Marina Hermon Castro and current I am study Software Engineering at APEC but I am Tec.sotfware Development because I studied a technician about sotfware development at ITLA

+I can be Full-stack

+I like much the web site, create it and Design it...
+My strength is the Front-end

 -----------------------------------------------------------------------------------------------
 # My skills